Pediatric kidney issues

-Comprehensive Pediatric Nephrology services are provided for the entire spectrum of nephrologic and urinary diseases.
-Whenever possible, patients remain with the same physician for follow-up visits and telephone calls, etc. In the tradition of the Mayo Clinic practice model, physicians maintain close ties to colleagues in other specialties.
+The Pediatric Nephrology specialty clinic offers comprehensive services for the entire spectrum of kidney and urinary diseases in children.
+Whenever possible, your child remains with the same doctor for follow-up visits, telephone calls and other services.
+In the tradition of the Mayo Clinic practice model, specialists in the Pediatric Nephrology specialty clinic maintain close working relationships with colleagues in other specialties.

 Pediatric nephrologists diagnose and treat children with the following disease and conditions:

 - In utero kidney anomalies

 - Congenital urologic/nephrologic disorders, including posterior urethral valves, ureteroceles, kidney duplication, renal ectopia, urinary reflux, neurogenic bladders, and obstructive conditions such as UPJ obstruction and UVJ obstruction.

 - Inherited kidney disorders, including multicystic dysplastic kidneys, autosomal dominant polycystic kidney disease, autosomal recessive polycystic kidney disease, medullary cystic disease (Juvenile nephronophthisis), Alport's syndrome, basement membrane nephropathy, nephrogenic diabetes insipidus, Bartter's syndrome, Gitelman's syndrome, Liddle's syndrome, renal tubular acidosis.